ipfs-shipyard/ignite-metrics/docs/telemetry/FAQs.md

         2. webui usage within ipfs-desktop - tracked as desktop usage
         3. webui bundled with kubo - not tracked

+You can find more information about the discussions held when making these decisions at https://pl-strflt.notion.site/Telemetry-b005d4f217f44db3986902c67d922cf4

 ## What data is collected?

 In order to standardize the documentation of metrics collection, we will keep a file in each project's repository that